Guidance

 The evidence for treating the more severe form of nausea and vomiting in pregnancy did not generally support any different treatment options from those used for mild and moderate nausea and vomiting in pregnancy.
 An exception was for acupressure combined with standard care where the evidence showed benefits in relieving symptoms in women with moderate‑to‑severe nausea and vomiting in pregnancy, which was not shown for women with mild and moderate nausea and vomiting.
 Therefore, the committee recommended that acupressure could be considered for women with moderate‑to‑severe nausea and vomiting as an additional treatment.

 No recommendation was made on the use of corticosteroids as a treatment for severe nausea and vomiting in pregnant women because, despite research in this area, no evidence was found to support its use.
-The committee discussed that although corticosteroids have well-known harms, the benefits can outweigh them so that some units use corticosteroids in severe cases of nausea and vomiting in pregnancy, and so a research recommendation on the effectiveness of corticosteroids for women with severe nausea and vomiting in pregnancy was made.
+The committee discussed that although corticosteroids have well-known harms, the benefits can outweigh them so that some units use corticosteroids in severe cases of nausea and vomiting in pregnancy, and so a recommendation for research on the effectiveness of corticosteroids for women with severe nausea and vomiting in pregnancy was made.

 Some women with moderate‑to‑severe nausea and vomiting in pregnancy might need intravenous fluids.
 The evidence showed no difference in most outcomes between offering intravenous fluids in an inpatient or outpatient setting.
 Offering them to an outpatient is less expensive, reduces time spent in hospital and, in the committee's experience, is generally preferred by women.
 Inpatient care may be needed when severe nausea and vomiting persists despite treatment.
 Hyperemesis gravidarum can have serious harmful consequences, and treatment and care in hospital may be needed.
 It should be noted that this guideline only covers treatments to manage nausea and vomiting in pregnancy, and comprehensive management of hyperemesis gravidarum, which may include nutritional interventions, is not covered by this guideline on routine antenatal care.